5 minutes read time.

 Worried that your friend could be depressed?
 Look out for signs such as:

 The best way to help a friend experiencing depression because of a crisis is to direct them towards professional support.
 But in the meantime, you can encourage them to take care of themselves and slow down to avoid burnout.
-Be there for them to talk to and organise regular catch-ups so they feel supported.
+Be there for them to talk to and organize regular catch-ups so they feel supported.

 Anxiety can exhibit itself as excessive worrying, obsessive thoughts, panic attacks, and other physical symptoms.
 While your friend’s worries may seem strange or insignificant to you, remember that it’s very real for them.
 And this may ramp up during periods of high stress – like becoming a new parent for example.